Should I hire an interim manager or a consultancy firm?

 The benefits of hiring interim managers

 An interim manager is usually a very experienced senior-level professional brought on to oversee a project on a contractual basis.
 They typically have excellent industry and technical knowledge, plus a deep knowledge of the resourcing, technical and organisational requirements of a project from having in-depth experience in similar roles and scenarios.
-Finding an exceptional interim manager begins with the project definition [LINK to ‘what should employers look for in an interim article] and interim service providers can help direct the process from there to find the right fit for an organisation’s needs.
+Finding an exceptional interim manager begins with the project definition and interim service providers can help direct the process from there to find the right fit for an organisation’s needs.

 Interims are a sound business solution because: